terra-campaigns/arrival/campaign/context/abridged.md

 ![](https://i.imgur.com/SleRiLY.png)

-## Chapter 8 Lady Scurvy in the Ammuinoth
+## Chapter 8 First Sight of Lady Scurvy

 With their strength waning and their wounds still fresh, the band of weary heroes embarked on a treacherous journey towards the revered temple of Mystra, their priorities aligned with rejuvenation and restoration.
 As they traversed the Ammuinoth, their footsteps weighed heavily while caring their wounded.
 It was during this perilous expedition that their eyes fell upon a grotesque sight—a creature, contorted and abominable, crawling with malevolence along the ceiling.
 Ichbon recognised the fiendish being as an unfortunate victim infected by the accursed Lady Scurvy disease.
 Miraak, ever vigilant, discerned disturbing similarities between the creature's combat tactics and the vile vampire spawns employed by the armies of D'Elsin during the savage southern war.
 A battle ensued, arduous and fraught with peril, but it culminated in a final, decisive blow dealt by Kethra.